Collaborative Group: Composed Image Retrieval via Consensus Learning from Noisy Annotations: Method

 where $D_{KL}$ is the KL divergence distance.
-The batch-based classification loss and KL loss play complementary roles in our approach.
-The application of KL loss minimizes individual biases of compositors with distinct knowledge.
-It is not essential to incorporate additional KL loss for the two text-image compositors, given their similarities in input.
-Specifically, both text-image compositors receive pooled reference image features with identical dimensions and share the same text representations.
-Consequently, the primary function of these text-image compositors is to act as auxiliary decision-makers during joint inference, addressing the triplet ambiguity issue.
+The KL loss reduces the biases of the compositors during training, which works alongside the batch-based classification loss in our approach.
+The preliminary experiments show that it is not essential to incorporate extra KL loss for the two text-image compositors.
+See Sec.\!~\ref{sec:discuss} for a detaileed explanation.
 The final loss for training is the sum of the above loss functions: